 - Business & Legal Factors (number of shareholders, raising capital, cash-flow issues, limited liability, ease of incorporation)

 This article does not discuss various state-specific issues or the forms, documents, and process for incorporating your business.
+For this information, I refer you to

 Here's the breakdown of the various types of organizations.

-Taxed at the corporate level:
+Organizations that are taxed at the corporate level:

-- LLCs taxed as corporations, and
+- Limited Liability Companies taxed as corporations, and

 - Non-profit organizations

-Taxed at the shareholder level ("Pass-through entities"):
+Organizations that are taxed at the owner level ("Pass-through entities"):

-- Schedule C sole proprietors,
+- Sole proprietors,

 - Partnerships, and